uwe-app/app/site/source.md

 ## Source

-This project is a larger work using various open-source projects; the source code is available on request by sending an email to `muji [at] tmpfs.org`.
+This project is a larger work using various open-source projects; the source code is available on request by sending an email to `muji` at the domain name `tmpfs.org`.

 To compile the source code you will need to have the [rust][] toolchain installed.